-At Thornhill Primary we have five trained and qualified ElSA'S across the school.
+At Thornhill Primary we have three trained and qualified ELSA'S at the school.

 We also have a dedicated team of ELSA monitors who assist in the playground at break times.
 These are pupils who help support other children who look lonely or upset and also help set playground equipment up.